TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

 +---------------------------------------+--------------------------------+

 (1)
-   datetime2 is a duration of timedelta removed from datetime1, moving forward in time if ``timedelta.days`` > 0, or backward if ``timedelta.days`` < 0.
+   datetime2 is a duration of timedelta removed kutoka datetime1, moving forward in time if ``timedelta.days`` > 0, or backward if ``timedelta.days`` < 0.
 The
    result has the same :attr:`~.datetime.tzinfo` attribute as the input datetime, and datetime2 - datetime1 == timedelta after. :exc:`OverflowError` is raised if